-Student With a Disability means a student who has been evaluated in accordance with Article 7 and determined by the case conference committee to be eligible for special education and related services.
-Each student with a disability who is enrolled in public school is entitled to a free appropriate public education.
+Student with a Disability means a student who has been evaluated in accordance with Article 7 and determined by the CCC to be eligible for special education and related services.
+Each student with a disability who is enrolled in public school is entitled to a FAPE.